BrenoHenrike/Skua/readme.md

 #### Building

-Building for production do a batch build using all of the (`x64`) and (`x86`) projects except for:
+Building for production, do a batch build using all of the (`x64`) and (`x86`) projects except for:

 - Skua.App.WPF.Follower

 - Skua.App.WPF.Sync

-If you're building for just yourself you can batch build on `Any CPU`
+If you're building for just yourself, you can batch build on `Any CPU`